 5 Must Do Steps for People-Centric Customer Success

-When customer success (CS) first came into the mainstream, a lot of vendors focused very closely on their product.
-They were very focused on the specific features and functions.
+When customer success (CS) first came into the mainstream, many vendors focused firmly on their product.
+They were very focused on specific features and functions.
 They spent a lot of time and effort explaining the product and its roadmap to customers.

 The critical area that has long been overlooked by CS teams (and their customers) is identifying and proactively addressing the required people-behavior shift that is needed to achieve success.
 Once desired business outcomes have been defined, CS teams and their customers need to put people at the center of their focus and efforts.
 They need to concentrate on helping users – people – change their behavior so that they are adopting technology in a way that will deliver the required business outcomes.